goblivend/Advent-of-code/README.md

 If Bash solution arrive, it will most certainly not be the same one

+### Day19 :
+Didn't manage to do it in Python, will do it later with straight ideas (without beeing in the middle of finals)

+### Day20 :
+Managed to do it before the exams, was really nice and well explained, I feel it was better explained than the last one which made it way easier (it was also really shorter...)

+On this one, a bash solution could be really fun

 (thx to Sheinxy for the README template)